apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Usage & Operations 😊

 Endpoints, access info and other useful information is available in Project *automagic* in ConfigMap named *usage* in *usage.md* file after installation.
 It is best to copy the contents and open it in nice MarkDown editor like VSCode.

+Specifically, if you haven't provided your own Global CA, review the section *Global CA* in this md file.

 ![assets/usage-cm.png](assets/usage-cm.png)